PETER C DILLINGER, Ph.D.

 NASA Ames Research Center · Robust Software Engineering group · Summer 2006|

-♦ Contributions to Java PathFinder tool, under Willem Visser, Corina Pasareanu, and Peter Mehlitz
+♦ Revamped state storage for Java PathFinder, among other contributions to the tool.
+Worked under Willem Visser, Corina Pasareanu, and Peter Mehlitz

 NASA/Caltech Jet Propulsion Laboratory · Laboratory for Reliable Software · Summer 2004

-♦ Contributions to Spin model checker, under Gerard Holzmann and Rajeev Joshi
+♦ Enhancements to state storage for Spin model checker, under Gerard Holzmann and Rajeev Joshi

 Instructor for CS U290: Logic and Computation · Northeastern University · Fall 2008